xuebai95/Motion-Transfer-Keypoints-Prediction/README.md

 The naming convention followed for the notebooks is:
 "Full_Pipeline_{Deep Learning Prediction Network}\_VoxCeleb\_{Mode}_mode" where the Deep Learning Prediction Network can be RNN/VAE/VRNN and Mode can be reconstruction or transfer.

-The Training_Prediction folder under Keypoints_Prediction contains the Voxceleb data file and functions related to FOMM inference in the subfolder FOMM and prediction using RNN, VAE and VRNN in the subfolder PREDICTOR.
+The Training_Prediction folder under Keypoints_Prediction contains the following:

+1. Voxceleb data files and various functions related to FOMM inference in the subfolder FOMM

+2. Prediction using RNN, VAE and VRNN in the subfolder PREDICTOR.

 The FOMM subfolder files are partially sourced from the original FOMM github: https://github.com/AliaksandrSiarohin/first-order-model